Tourism and hotel management education

-Students acquire their hotel training in the Serhs Hotel Campus , which is located in the same building complex as the School.
-The hotel has 104 rooms; a congress and convention hall with capacity for 900 people in 2,500 m2; three restaurants with different styles: the rapid service Sirius cafeteria, La Marmita , which offers traditional cuisine, and a student cafeteria, which provides instruction in basic food preparation and service techniques.
-The Serhs Hotel Campus is an ideal setting for the students' residential practical training, as it gives them the opportunity to apply theoretical knowledge acquired in the classroom to real-life situations, by performing the service and administrative duties necessary in the different departments.
+Students acquire their hotel training in the Hotel Campus, which is located in the same building complex as the School.
+The hotel has 104 rooms; a congress and convention hall with capacity for 900 people in 2,500 m2; the restaurant La Marmita, which offers traditional cuisine.
+The Hotel Campus is an ideal setting for the students' residential practical training, as it gives them the opportunity to apply theoretical knowledge acquired in the classroom to real-life situations, by performing the service and administrative duties necessary in the different departments.

 Post-graduate courses and ongoing education in consonance with the needs of the sector